Neurosyphilis refers to the infection of the brain and spinal cord by

 control urine or stool (urinary or fecal incontinence).

 Most forms of neurosyphilis take years to develop and can be

 life-threatening.
-It is most common in people 30 to 50 years old.1 People who are also infected with human
+People who are also infected with human

 immunodeficiency virus (HIV) tend to develop signs of

 stops the progress of neurosyphilis.
 But the damage that has already occurred

 This information is produced and provided by the National

 Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National